Interplay of superexchange and vibronic effects in the hidden order of Ba$_2$MgReO$_6$ from first principles

 The origin of the "hidden" quadrupolar and unconventional magnetic low-temperature orders observed in the spin-orbit double perovskite Ba$_2$MgReO$_6$ defies explanation through standard experimental and theoretical techniques.
 Here we address this problem by deriving and solving an ab initio low-temperature effective Hamiltonian including inter-site electronic exchange and vibronic (electron-lattice) couplings between $J_{\mathrm{eff}}=3/2$ Jahn-Teller-active Rhenium states.
 Our findings disclose the nature of these elusive states, attributing it to intertwined exchange and electron-lattice couplings, thus diverging from the conventional dichotomy of purely electronic or lattice driving mechanisms.
 Our results indicate the resilience of the quadrupolar hidden order under pressure, yet its rapid suppression under uniaxial strain suggests that external or lattice-induced distortions play a pivotal role in determining the relative stability of competing phases in Ba$_2$MgReO$_6$ and similar $d^1$ double perovskites.

-{\it Introduction.} Correlated insulators with strong spin-orbit (SO) have recently emerged as a rich playground for unconventional low-temperature orders and exotic states of matter~\cite{Witczak-Krempa2014,Takayama2021, Santini2009, Kuramoto2009}.
-In particular, heavy transition-metal (TM) compounds have been found to exhibit a wide range of exotic phases, including the elusive Kitaev spin liquid in SO $d^5$ Mott insulators~\cite{Takagi2019,Jackeli2009} and complex high-rank magnetic and charge multipolar orders in $d^1$ and $d^2$ SO double perovskites (DP) and halides~\cite{Maharaj2020, Lu2017,Hirai2020_PRR,Ishikawa2019,Paramekanti2020,Pourovskii2021}.
-Revealing and interpreting the origin of these exotic phases poses a formidable challenge, given their hidden nature that eludes conventional experimental probes~\cite{RevModPhys.83.1301}.
+{\it Introduction.} In recent years, correlated insulators with strong spin-orbit (SO) effect have become a fascinating area of study, revealing a variety of unconventional low-temperature orders and exotic states of matter~\cite{Witczak-Krempa2014,Takayama2021, Santini2009, Kuramoto2009}.
+Particularly intriguing are the heavy transition-metal compounds, which have been proposed to display a multitude of exotic phases, including the enigmatic Kitaev spin liquid of SO $d^5$ Mott insulators~\cite{Takagi2019,Jackeli2009}, and the complex high-rank magnetic and charge multipolar orders found in $d^1$ and $d^2$ SO double perovskites and halides~\cite{Maharaj2020, Lu2017,Hirai2020_PRR,Ishikawa2019,Paramekanti2020,Pourovskii2021}.

+The discovery and understanding of these unconventional orders present significant challenges due to their hidden nature, which often escapes detection by traditional experimental probes~\cite{RevModPhys.83.1301}.

-Initially, theoretical investigations primarily centered on electronic exchange and electrostatic interactions as the fundamental driving forces behind the unconventional orders observed in $5d^1$ and $5d^2$ SO DP~\cite{Chen2010,Chen2011,Svoboda2021}.
-While the spin-orbit-entangled ground states in a cubic crystal field have been recognized as Jahn-Teller (JT) active~\cite{Takayama2021}, a possibly crucial role of electron-lattice (EL) interactions in these compounds has only recently gained recognition~\cite{Iwahara2018,Iwahara2023,Fiore_Mosca2021,soh2023spectroscopic}.
-The interplay between EL and purely electronic couplings adds layers of complexity, as their relative strength and roles in the unconventional orders remain poorly understood.
-Gaining insight into the correlation between JT effects and electronic exchange could provide access to physical regimes that are currently inaccessible and enhance our comprehension of many related SO transition metal systems.
+Initially, theoretical studies focused mainly on electronic exchange and electrostatic interactions as the primary forces driving the unconventional orders observed in $5d^1$ and $5d^2$ SO DP~\cite{Chen2010,Chen2011,Svoboda2021}.
+However, since the spin-orbit-entangled ground states in a cubic crystal field were identified as Jahn-Teller (JT) active~\cite{Takayama2021}, the potential role of electron-lattice (EL) interactions could no longer be excluded~\cite{Iwahara2018,Iwahara2023,Fiore_Mosca2021,soh2023spectroscopic}.
+This shift of perspective has added layers of complexity, as the relative strength and roles between EL effects and purely electronic couplings remains poorly understood.
+Gaining a thorough understanding of the correlation between JT effects and electronic exchange could provide access to physical regimes that are currently inaccessible and enhance our comprehension of many related SO transition metal systems.